 What vanilla variety are you producing?

 All of our vanilla is of the Tahitiensis variety.
-Tahitiensis is the top tier vanilla specie’s that is considered more superior to its relative known as Planifolia or Bourbon.
-Tahitiensis is also considered more plum in size, rich in flavour and powerful in aroma.
+Tahitiensis is the top tier vanilla specie of all vanilla varieties.
+With this title under its belt, Tahitiensis vanilla is commonly considered more superior to its popular and mainstream relative known as Planifolia or Bourbon.
+Tahitiensis is also more desirable than Bourbon vanilla due to differences in plum size, richness in flavour and powerful aroma.

 Is vanilla a native plant to Niue?

 No, vanilla was introduced to Niue in 1991 as a potential export product and has since developed into a high quality and lucrative export commodity.
 Vanilla orchids grew very well naturally under local weather conditions and have no quarantine risks or onerous bio-security compliance requirements.